rooa/eve/paper/main.md

 \newcommand{\wt}[1]{\widetilde{#1}}
 \newenvironment{widefig}{\renewenvironment{figure}{\begin{figure*}[!tb]\centering}{\end{figure*}}}{}

+\acrodef{CNN}{Convolutional Neural Network}
+\acrodef{RNN}{Recurrent Neural Network}
+\acrodef{SGD}{Stochastic Gradient Descent}
+\acrodef{PTB}{Penn Treebank}
+\acrodef{CIFAR 100}{CIFAR 100}

 # Introduction {#sec:intro}
 Training deep neural networks is a challenging non-convex optimization problem.
-Stochastic gradient descent (SGD) is a simple way to move towards local optima by following the negative (sub)gradient.
-However, vanilla SGD struggles with making progress, and is insufficient for solving large-scale problems.
-One issue arises from the use of a global learning rate in vanilla SGD.
+\ac{SGD} is a simple way to move towards local optima by following the negative (sub)gradient.
+However, vanilla \ac{SGD} struggles with making progress, and is insufficient for solving large-scale problems.
+One issue arises from the use of a global learning rate in vanilla \ac{SGD}.
 Due to ill-conditioning of the optimization problems, setting this learning rate is tricky.
 To prevent the loss from "bouncing around" or diverging in directions with high curvature, the learning rate must be kept small.
 But this leads to slow progress in directions with low curvature.
-In many problems, the sparsity of gradients creates an additional challenge for SGD.
+In many problems, the sparsity of gradients creates an additional challenge for \ac{SGD}.
 Some features might occur very infrequently, but might be very informative.
 Therefore, these features should be given a large learning rate when observed.

 The issues highlighted above motivate the need for adaptive learning rates that are local to each parameter in the optimization problem.
 While there has been